-The Library welcomes postgraduate and other researchers and participates in the ALCID shared access scheme (Academic Libraries Co-operating in Ireland) and we are institutional members of CONUL (Consortium of National and University Libraries).
+The Library welcomes postgraduate and other researchers.
+We participate in the ALCID shared access scheme (Academic Libraries Co-operating in Ireland) and we are institutional members of CONUL (Consortium of National and University Libraries).
 Significant resources are deployed on the preservation and conservation of manuscripts, books and other collections, and, increasingly, on the purchase of electronic resources for our users.
 Donations for the continuance of these activities are always welcome.

 We engage in national initiatives, in institutional partnerships, in online publishing and in the facilitation of knowledge transfer.
 We facilitate master classes using the Library’s collections, as well as devising lecture programmes and curating exhibitions.
 Library visits are an integral part of the Library mission.
 Our book on Treasures of the Royal Irish Academy Library (Dublin, 2009) contains 24 essays focussing on the history of the most significant collections.

 Read our Collection Policy Statement here